 People from EU countries (plus EEA and Switzerland) can come to the UK to work without applying for permission, while citizens of non-EEA countries require a work visa.
 For an explanation of the proposed post-Brexit immigration system, please see the Migration Observatory’s Q&A: The UK’s new points-based immigration system after Brexit, and the government’s February 2020 policy statement.

 Migrants coming through Tiers 1 and 2 are considered highly skilled.
-They can come to the UK for several years and are allowed to bring partners and children.
-Tier 1 and Tier 2 (general) visa holders are eligible to apply for settlement to stay permanently after a few years (in most cases 5 years).
+They can come to the UK for several years, are allowed to bring partners and children and are eligible to apply for settlement to stay permanently after a few years (in most cases 5 years).
 The Migration Observatory briefing, Settlement in the UK gives an overview of permanent settlement in the UK.

 Tier 3 is in theory for low-skilled workers, although in practice it does not exist – there are currently no routes for visas to be issued under this tier.

 Workers in low-skilled or middle-skilled jobs that do not require a graduate degree must usually come on a strictly temporary visa under Tier 5 of the points-based system.
 This tier is a catch-all comprising several short-term, temporary work visas.
-It includes the Youth Mobility Scheme, which gives 2-year non-renewable work visas to people aged 18 to 30 from certain countries (Australia, Canada, New Zealand, Japan, Korea, Taiwan, Hong Kong and Monaco).
+It includes the Youth Mobility Scheme, which gives 2-year non-renewable work visas to people aged 18 to 30 from certain countries (Australia, Canada, New Zealand, Japan, South Korea, Taiwan, Hong Kong and Monaco).
 Youth Mobility visa holders do not need an employer to sponsor them and are not tied to specific jobs.
 There are caps on visa numbers for each nationality, although the overall number of visas granted is well below the total number that are in theory available.
-The caps in 2019 were: 31,000 (Australia), 14,000 (New Zealand), 6,000 (Canada), 1,000 (Japan), 1,000 (Monaco), 1,000 (Taiwan), 1,000 (Hong Kong) and 1,000 (South Korea) (Immigration Rules Appendix G).
+The caps in 2020: 31,000 (Australia), 13,000 (New Zealand), 5,000 (Canada), 1,000 (Japan), 1,000 (Monaco), 1,000 (Taiwan), 1,000 (Hong Kong) and 1,000 (South Korea) (Immigration Rules Appendix G).

 Understanding the Evidence

 The Home Office provides information on visas issued to non-EU citizens to work in the UK.
 Most of these visas go to people who are not already living in the UK, although it is also possible to switch into a work visa from other visas, such as study visas.
 Unless otherwise specified, the visa data in this briefing only include people receiving their visas from outside the country.
 Visa data give an indication of how many people are coming to the UK for work, although not everyone who is issued a visa will necessarily come to the UK – some may change their plans after a visa is issued.
 In light of the risks and restrictions surrounding international travel and uncertainties around employment due to Covid-19, it remains to be seen whether those granted visas to come to the UK actually arrive, while it is also reasonable to expect fewer applications to be submitted for a period.
 All the figures mentioned in this briefing exclude dependents accompanying the worker, unless otherwise specified.

 This briefing also uses data on ‘Certificates of Sponsorship’ (CoS) for Tier 2 visas.
 When employers sponsor a worker, they must assign them a CoS.
 The worker then uses the CoS to apply for their entry visa to the UK.
 Again, some people who receive a CoS may not actually come to the UK.